 This design approach is all about eliminating unnecessary UI patterns.
 People don’t want to lose time moving back and forth across the page in an attempt to get the desired information.
 They expect to be offered it as soon as they open it.

 So use your customer knowledge to create the perfect site.
 Remove all the unnecessary patterns to make UI as simple and intuitive as possible.

-The general tendency towards simplicity is beneficial for sites that have custom typography, by making them distinct from others.
+The general tendency towards simplicity in banking design development is beneficial for sites that have custom typography, by making them distinct from others.
 Typography gives the site a touch of creativity.

 Typography is also a substantial part of the brand identity strategy.
 Implemented properly, it can deliver the right message to visitors.